rkooyenga/rkooyenga.github.io/index.md

 paginate: true
 link: /
 alt_title: "My Github Pages"
-sub_title: "a blog &amp; place to organize code projects and notes"
+sub_title: "a blog &amp; about code projects, and other stuff"
 image: /assets/images/citysketch-uwide.jpg
 skin: raykooyenga
 introduction: |
-  Using this area to build out a new Jekyll blog to revisit some projects and discuss new stuff I've been working on.
-I'll have some content soon here.
-I'll be trying to build out the new raykooyenga.com site as well as while working on other projects.
+  Using this area to build out a new Jekyll blog, revisit some projects and discuss new stuff I've been working on while also building out the new raykooyenga.com site, and app projects.
+Content changes will come in hot!

 actions:
   - label: "Gists"